schrodingers-cat-T10/TRINITcodecraftersML3/README.md

 2. **React Frontend**: This provides a user-friendly interface for uploading images and viewing the generated captions.
 Users can interact with the frontend to upload images, which are then sent to the FastAPI backend for caption generation.

+3. **vgg16** : we have implemented vgg16 to extract the features from the images

 Setup

 ### FastAPI Backend